-Join Nick Brazzi for an in-depth discussion in this video Setting your default web browser, part of Up and Running with the Firefox Browser.
+Join Nick Brazzi for an in-depth discussion in this video Setting your default web browser, part of Learning the Firefox Browser.

 - On every Mac or Windows computer there's a setting for the default web browser.
 You can have several web browsers installed at the same time but only one can be the default.
 Windows computers come with Internet Explorer preloaded, and Macs come with Safari, so if you've installed Firefox on a Mac or a Windows computer, you have at least two browsers to choose from at any given time, but only one can be the default.
 But what's the significance of the default browser?
 Well, let me show you an example.
 I'm going to go into my mail, it's actually very common to recieve a link to a webpage in an email message or a document or something like that.